{content}

 Direct payments

-If the Personal Budget is to be managed by a delegated person or organisation they can hold the pre-paid card for you.
+If the Personal Budget is to be managed by a delegated person, they can hold the prepaid card for you.

-As well as a review of your support needs we will audit your account.
-If there is any money that is unspent, or has been spent on things that are not in your support plan, we will recover that amount from the card.
+The council is responsible for reviewing your direct payment account once within the first six months and at least 12 monthly intervals thereafter.
+As well as a review of your support needs, we will audit your account.
+If there is any money that is unspent or has been spent on things that are not in your support plan, we may recover the amount from the card/you.

 There are rules about what you cannot spend your Personal Budget money on.
 This includes long term residential care, nursing care or medicines or anything normally provided by the NHS, utility bills, accommodation, alcohol, tobacco or general food costs, gambling or paying of debts or anything illegal.